You live with 1 other adult

 Example

 Maria is not married.
 Her daughter Kim (aged 38) is living with her.
-Kim pays her share of the fixed costs, such as the rent, shopping, gas and electricity.
+Kim pays her share of the fixed costs, such as rent, shopping, gas and electricity.
 She also helps with all sorts of daily chores, such as cooking, shopping, cleaning and odd jobs around the house.

 Example

-In the following situations, you are always regarded as ‘sharing a household’ for the purposes of the AIO supplement:
+In the following situations, you are always seen as sharing a household for the purposes of the AIO supplement:

-• you were previously married to the other person
+- you were previously married to the other person

-• you previously lived with the other person
+- you previously lived with the other person

-• your household has already been classed as a ‘shared household’ under another Act or scheme
+- your household has already been classed as a shared household under another Act or scheme

-Higher AIO supplement sometimes possible
+Higher AIO supplement may be possible

 If you get divorced or you stop living together